 Student housing providers have responsibilities to ensure that accommodation meets certain fire safety standards to protect tenants.

-Fines of up to £5,000, and in some cases a prison sentence, can be charged for providers who do not comply with legislation from the Housing Act and the Smoke and Carbon Monoxide Alarm Regulations 2015.
+Fines of up to £5,000, and in some cases a prison sentence, can be charged for providers who do not comply with legislation from the Housing Act and the updated Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022.

 The most common items of fire safety equipment used in shared student accommodation are interlinking fire alarms, carbon monoxide alarms, and items such as fire extinguishers and fire blankets.